kgb0255/GQPMC_JAMES/Plots/SMT1/README.md

 Scattering magnitude test (SMT)
 There seems to be a trend that the convergence is achieved faster hwen the walkers are scattered more.
-This is tested.
+This is tested for igal 0.